 iii.
 Dividends of 15c per share from earnings of 25c per share would give a dividend cover of 1.67 times (25c/15c).

 In conclusion, candidates may be required to explain the weaknesses or limitations of ratio analysis.
-As a summary, it may be useful to read and work through a question.
+As a summary, it may be useful to read and work through a question (Example 3).
 The first section of the answer deals with the limitations of ratios.

 Comparator assembles computer equipment from bought in components and distributes them to various wholesalers and retailers.
 It has recently subscribed to an inter-firm comparison service.

 Members submit accounting ratios as specified by the operator of the service, and in return, members receive the average figures for each of the specified ratios taken from all of the companies in the same sector that subscribe to the service.

 The specified ratios and the average figures for Comparator's sector are shown overleaf.